 What This Means for Your Brand

-- Generic descriptions fail: "High quality product" means nothing to AI.
-"Certified organic, non-GMO, gluten-free snack bars" is semantically rich.
+- Generic descriptions fail — “high quality product” means nothing to AI.

-- Missing attributes hurt: AI relies on structured attributes.
-Missing dimensions, materials, certifications, or use cases reduces your semantic relevance.
+- Missing attributes hurt — AI relies on structured attributes.

-- Inconsistent content confuses: Different content across retailers creates semantic inconsistency that hurts your overall findability.
+- Inconsistent content confuses — different content across retailers creates semantic inconsistency.

-- Non-semantic language is ignored: Marketing jargon doesn't help AI understand your product.
-Semantic, descriptive language does.
+- Non-semantic language is ignored — marketing jargon doesn’t help AI understand your product.

 The Competitive Advantage